 When you rent a car, you are liable for a very high deductible, sometimes equal to the entire value of the car.
-Fortunately, there's usually more than one way you can limit your financial risk in case of an accident.
+Fortunately, there’s usually more than one way to limit your financial risk in case of an accident.

-Base-line rates for European rentals nearly always include basic liability coverage — for accident-related damage to anyone or anything outside the car — since the coverage is required under local law.
-(The company may offer additional liability insurance, but I wouldn't buy this without some extenuating reason.)
+Baseline rates for European rentals nearly always include basic, mandated liability coverage — for accident-related damage to anyone or anything outside the car.
+(The company may offer additional liability insurance, but I wouldn’t buy this without some extenuating reason.)

-You can skip this decision if you’re renting in either Ireland or Italy — where you likely have little choice but to buy the company's CDW (see “Exceptions for Italy and Ireland,” below) — or if you need a car for at least three weeks.
-In that case you’re probably better off leasing, which includes zero-deductible collision and theft insurance (and is tax-free to boot).
+If you’re renting in either Ireland or Italy you’ll have little choice but to buy the company’s CDW.
+If you need a car for at least three weeks, you’re probably better off leasing, which includes zero-deductible collision and theft insurance (and is tax-free to boot).